kyizhak/RNA_MUTECT_1.0/README.txt

     -------
   1. case_sample_ID.aligned.sorted_by_coord.hisat2.bam - A HiSat2 aligned BAM file for the case sample
   2. control_sample_ID.aligned.sorted_by_coord.hisat2.bam - A HiSat2 aligned BAM file for the control sample
+  Running time: ~10 minutes, for ~2000 initially called variants

   e.
 Run MuTect with:
      1. The HiSat BAMs (generated in (c) and (d))
-     2. the -U ALLOW_N_CIGAR_READS flag
+     2. The -U ALLOW_N_CIGAR_READS flag
+     3. The --force_output flag
-     3. An interval list containing chromosome and position of mutations listed in the input MAF file (format = 'chromosome:position', each mutation in different line)
+     4. An interval list containing chromosome and position of mutations listed in the input MAF file (format = 'chromosome:position', each mutation in different line)

   Output:
   -------
   1. pair_ID.call_stats.txt - A call_stats file which is used as put for the next step.
+  Running time: ~1 hour, for ~2000 initially called variants
+  * For example MAF see: UNC-BRCA-TCGA-D8-A27L_pair_RNA.call_stats.txt in example_output directory

 2. Filtering steps (includes two matlab scripts):